CS-433/ml-project-1-thevipers/README.md

 ***
 ## Project architecture

+### Helper functions

+`proj1_helpers.py` : loading CSV training and test data, and creating CSV submission files.

 ### Processing data

-`preprocessing.py`: preprocessing training and test data for model training and prediction.
+`preprocessing.py` : preprocessing training and test data for model training and prediction.

 ### Training data

-`implementations.py`: the implementation of 6 methods to train the model : `least_squares_GD`, `least_squares_SGD`, `least_squares`, `ridge_regression`, `logistic_regression` and `reg_logistic_regression` and the associated functions needed to compute the associated losses.
+`implementations.py` : the implementation of 6 methods to train the model : `least_squares_GD`, `least_squares_SGD`, `least_squares`, `ridge_regression`, `logistic_regression` and `reg_logistic_regression` and the associated functions needed to compute the associated losses.

 ### Selecting Model

-`CV_modularised.py`: using cross-validation to test the accuracy of different models and searching for the best parameters(lambda, degree etc.) to obtain the best test accuracies.
+`CV_modularised.py` : using cross-validation to test the accuracy of different models and searching for the best parameters(lambda, degree etc.) to obtain the best test accuracies.

+`plot.py` : visualizing the training and test accuracy for different parameters, comparing the accuracy of different methods.

 ### Predicting test labels

-`run.py`: generating the predictions for the test data using the selected best model
+`run.py` : generating the predictions for the test data using the selected best model.
+It is important to note that we are working with {0/1} output labels when training our methods but we give back {-1/1} labels for the output predictions in order to be compatible with the Aicrowd submission platform.

 ### Notebook

-`main.ipynb`: data exploration and preprocessing.
+`main.ipynb` : data exploration and preprocessing.
 Tuning the best parameters for the 6 methods and predicting the accuracy of all the methods through cross validation.
 Analysis and visualisation of the accuracy with different choices of parameters.
 Comparing the 6 methods and generating the label predictions for the test data.

 ### Report